blog

-Though you may not be able to sunbathe, visiting Myrtle Beach in December offers plenty to do indoors and out.
-The weather is a cool 60°F, perfect for a light jacket and a brisk walk on the beach to enjoy the panoramic views of the stunning Atlantic Ocean.
-The impending holidays also bring about many activities along the Grand Strand to stay in the spirit all month long.
-Plan your Myrtle Beach winter getaway now with these top things to do in December.
+Although catching a tan might be tough, visiting Myrtle Beach in December offers plenty to do indoors and outside.
+The weather is typically a cool 60 degrees during the day, perfect for a brisk walk on the beach with a light jacket to enjoy stunning panoramic views of the Atlantic Ocean.
+The impending holidays bring about a plethora of activities along the Grand Strand, keeping spirits bright all month long.
+Plan your Myrtle Beach winter getaway now with these awesome activities to add to your itinerary!

 Myrtle Beach in the winter has just as many activities to offer as the summer months, plus a healthy dose of holiday spirit.
 When you visit this December, you’ll notice how every venue, theater, and store gets dressed up for the holidays, featuring twinkling lights and dazzling Christmas décor.
 Explore this list of things to do to make your winter getaway delightful and filled with cheer.

-You know the holiday season has arrived along the Grand Strand when you see sparkling Christmas lights in Myrtle Beach.
+You know the holiday season has arrived when you see sparkling Christmas lights in Myrtle Beach.
 Several displays and festivities take place just a short drive from Sea Crest Resort for you and your family to take in the sights of the season.
 Here are our favorites:

 Location: 150 Citizens Circle, North Myrtle Beach, SC

-One of the most acclaimed things to do in Myrtle Beach in the winter is the Nights of a Thousand Candles, which has been captivating visitors for years.
-Walk the cobblestone pathways of Brookgreen Gardens with a cup of warm cider and enjoy the ambiance created by 2,700 hand-lit candles and millions of sparkling string lights.
-The cheerful atmosphere is made even more so with strolling bagpipers and nightly entertainers.
+One of the most popular things to do in Myrtle Beach in the winter is the Nights of a Thousand Candles, which has been captivating visitors for years.
+Walk the cobblestone pathways of Brookgreen Gardens with a cup of warm cider and enjoy the ambiance created by over 2,700 hand-lit candles and millions of sparkling string lights.
+The cheerful atmosphere is made even more so with strolling bagpipers and nightly entertainers, and delicious food truck offerings.

 Location: 1931 Brookgreen Drive, Murrells Inlet, SC

-If you have an affinity for decorative Christmas trees, you’ll really love the Festival of Trees at Ripley’s Aquarium!
+If you have an affinity for decorated Christmas trees, you’ll love the Festival of Trees at Ripley’s Aquarium!
 You and your family will be dazzled by 55 decorated and themed holiday trees, each representing a different US state and territory.
-The South Carolina tree is the largest, standing higher than 18 feet tall.
+The South Carolina tree is the largest, standing higher than 18 feet tall, and adorned with South Carolina specific decor.

 Location: 1110 Celebrity Circle, Myrtle Beach, SC